isomerpages/moe-yishunpri/_mk-at-yps/About Us/Our Fees.md

 ![](/images/MK%20YPS/About%20Us/mk_kifas_updated.jpg)

 #### **Kindergarten Care (KCare) fees**
-If you opt for our KCare services, the monthly fee for KCare @Yishun (2025) under Neighbourhood Care Services (NCS) is:
+If you opt for our KCare services, the monthly fee for KCare @Yishun (2026) Commit Learning Schoolhouse (CLS) is:

 | Singapore Citizen | Singapore Permanent Resident |
 | :--------: | :--------: |